matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Definition-Language/data-branch-merge-en.md

 +--------------------+--------+------+------+

 -- Use SKIP: keep t1's update
+-- Expected-Rows: 0
-DATA BRANCH MERGE t2 INTO t1 WHEN CONFLICT SKIP;
+DATA BRANCH MERGE test.t2 INTO test.t1 WHEN CONFLICT SKIP;
+-- Expected-Rows: 2
-SELECT * FROM t1 ORDER BY a;
+SELECT * FROM test.t1 ORDER BY a;
 +------+------+
 | a    | b    |
 +------+------+